 2018 - Transitioned Behavior Services to a “consulting” model to serve more children with behavior and autism needs

-2020 - Capper Foundation celebrates 100 years of service to families across Kansas.
-New teletherapy service models for pediatric therapies were introduced for continuation of services during of the COVID-19 pandemic.
+2020 - Capper Foundation celebrated 100 years of service to families across Kansas.
+New teletherapy service models for pediatric therapies were introduced for continuation of services during the COVID-19 pandemic.